AdrianSoundy/Vecc.Netduino.Drivers.Ili9341/README.md

-# Vecc.Netduino.Drivers.Ili9341
+# nanoFramework.Driver.Ili9341

-Display driver for the .NET Micro Framework to drive the ILI9341 LCD screens.
+Display driver for the nanoFramework to drive the ILI9341 LCD screens.
-Forked and cleaned to work on netmf generically
+Forked and cleaned form Vecc.Netduino.Drivers.Ili9341 to work on nanoFramework generically